contino-training/basic-training/README.md

 # basic-training
-A repository using for getting across the Git and GitHub basics
+A repository used for getting across the Git and GitHub basics